hanoirocker/ticketing_management/services/client/README.md

 - Set new rules for skaffold for it to detect changes inside of our client app directory and sync them into our pod running our client image.
 - Modify ingress-srv file for accepting requests from the outside and into our Next JS app running inside our cluster (add new path)

-## API Calls:
+## API Calls (Routes):

-### Creating a user (Sign Up)

-Made from `ticketing.dev/auth/signup`

-- Target app: `auth`
-- At route: `/api/users/signup/`
-- Method: `post`
-- Callback: Redirect to the landing page after successfully registering a new user.

-### Checking if a User is Logged In (Current User)

-Made from `ticketing.dev/`

-- Target app: `auth`
-- At route: `ingress-nginx-controller.ingress-nginx.svc.cluster.local/api/users/currentuser`
-- Method: `get`
-- Callback: Update the page title based on the user's logged-in state.

-### Creating a ticket

-Made from `ticketing.dev/tickets/`

-- Target app: `tickets`
-- At route: `/api/users/signup/`
-- Method: `post`
-- Callback: Redirect to the user into the root route to list all created tickets

-## Full Routes:
+<img src="./assets/client_routes.png" alt="Client Routes" width="70%">

 - For `/tickets/:ticketId` and `/orders/:orderId` we'll have to use wildcards (wrap between square brakets ) the name of the query param for receiving it inside of the corresponding page's component.

-<img src="./assets/client_routes.png" alt="Client Routes" width="70%">
+- For payments we'll use credit card testing data.
+That can be found at https://stripe.com/docs/testing

 ### Ticket Payment Process